zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/README.md

 buttons()
 	Here is where you make your choice. what to pick.
-Remember camelBack!
-	playerChoice : 	rock
+	player-choice : 	rock
 			paper
 			scissors
 			lizard